BackHomeContact

 settings_menu.gd in the Godot script editor.
 Six responsibilities, one file.

-The Global Signal Bus
+The UI Gets Worse: The Global Signal Bus

 global_events.gd showing the long list of signal declarations for every UI action